duelistone/othello/README.txt

+First off, I have to apologize for not writing enough comments and some other poor programming projects.
+I spent a lot of time on this, but I was always in quite a hurry.

+Second, there are still some bugs to squash...my program sometimes makes strange moves for reasons I can't explain.

 Some of the ideas used:

 1. The board class was changed to use two 64-bit integers instead of two bitsets.